 Regional transport bodies, or sub-national transport bodies as they are officially known, are relatively new bodies set up to coordinate regional transport policy and spending under the Cities and Local Government Devolution Act 2016.
 They can bid for a variety of powers, including bus franchising, but in general, much transport infrastructure will continue to be delivered at the local level.
+They do though help prioritise central Government spending in their area.

 - Midlands Connect